ericTrautsch/mysql-docker-cs4400-project/docs/Deliverable4.md

 -   Employee(employee_id) → name, address, phone, office_num, email, title, hire_date

 ## Initial Schema for each User views

+Each of these user views are draft views.
+They would be useful for users querying the database for useful information, and in particular for web-application designers for building a front-end to the database and allowing users to get information in a more natural way.

 #### Customer Views